-There are thousands of articles and the accompanying research that explain the psychology of clutter and how to declutter.
-In all my years of working in schools and homes that are bursting with the stuff kids collect I can boil it down to one simple rule that will keep your home uncluttered.
-I call it THE LAW OF JUST ONE MORE.
-It works like this:
+There are thousands of articles and accompanying research that explain the psychology of clutter and how to declutter.
+In all my years of working in schools and homes that are bursting with the stuff kids collect I can boil it down to one simple rule on how to declutter the home when you have kids.

 No matter how much tidying the store or family does it ends up looking like a disaster in short order.
 No one seems to have any ownership over keeping the place tidy and everyone feels like someone else will clean it up.
 “Its not my problem” is the pervasive thinking in this scenario.

 When you see everyone else dumping the shoes in the isle, it’s easy to not bother putting yours away either.
 Our Costco does a good job of having someone constantly re-folding and tidying up the clothing.
 It humanizes the experience.
 I’m going to refold the garment I just looked at because I can see someone else has to fold me for me if I don’t.
 And I’d look like a jerk if I dumped it all disheveled in front of the employee that has to now fold it for me.